sr-networks/legalgenius/README.md

 # LegalGenius

-A German legal research and question-answering system that provides AI-powered search capabilities over German federal laws, regulations, and court decisions.
+A comprehensive German legal research and question-answering system that provides AI-powered search capabilities over German federal laws, regulations, and court decisions.
+Available as both a modern web interface and command-line tool.

 ## Overview